-MVP will notify providers of all policy and procedure changes in a timely matter as stated in the provider's contract committee or have completed the MVP registration process.
+MVP will notify Participating Providers of all policy and procedure changes in a timely manner as stated in the Provider's contract.
+MVP may notify Participating Providers of temporary emergency regulation changes as needed via mail, FastFax, or email.

 Collecting Patient Responsibility